 Over 70 students come to English classes each week and we’ve had students from more than 25 countries spanning 5 continents.
 While some fit easily into a beginners, intermediate or advanced group, others may have special needs.
 Some students may have lived in Scotland for a number of years and can speak English but not write it, whilst other students may have learnt a lot of grammar and vocabulary in their home country but are hardly able to understand the Scots or speak the language.
 We aim to help anyone who wants to learn.

 Stirling School of English is a registered Charity in Scotland No SC029640

-The new semester will start on Monday 31st August and will finish on Friday 18th December.
-That is 15 weeks of teaching (excluding the February break (13-17 February) and the Easter holiday (3-14 April).
+The new semester will start on Monday 18th January and finish on Tuesday 1st June.
+That is 16 weeks of teaching (excluding the February break (13-17 February) and the Easter holiday (3-14 April).

 For more information please email: email@example.com